mbj/unparser/README.md

 Limitations:
 ------------

-Sources parsed with magic encoding headers other than UTF-8 and that have literal strings where parts can be represented in UTF-8 will fail to get reproduced.
+Source parsed with magic encoding headers other than UTF-8 and that have literal strings. where parts can be represented in UTF-8 will fail to get reproduced.

+Please note: If you are on 1.9.3 and use UTF-8 encoded source via the magic encoding header:
+Unparser does not reproduce these.

 A fix might be possible and requires some guessing or parser metadata the raw AST does not carry.